PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/caching.md

 ---
-title: "Acquiring Device Bound Tokens"
+title: Token caching in MSAL Node
-description: Learn how to acquire tokens from the native token broker.
+description: Learn how to effectively cache tokens in MSAL Node, and use client secrets securely,
 author: EmLauber
 manager: CelesteDG
 ms.author: emilylauber